NeonArray/aaronarney.dev/src/posts/testing-wordpress-plugins-phpunit.md

 ### Integration Tests

 On the other hand, integration tests are those that test an entire system or object.
-For example, if we had written a class that uses dependency injection to load another class in its constructor; with integration tests we would test that the classes work together appropritately.
+For example, if we had written a class that uses dependency injection to load another class in its constructor; with integration tests we would test that the classes work together appropriately.

 ```php
 class FirstClass {